turgu1/esp32-gateway/README.md

 2022-11-28 - Version 0.2.0

-This project is working.
-This is still under heavy modification.
+Note: This is still under heavy modification.
+Must be condidered as BETA-Level code.

 This is a simple gateway that allows the transmission of ESP-NOW or UDP packets received from other ESP32/ESP8266 to an MQTT server.
 The intent is to optimize the battery-powered ESP32/ESP8266 sensing devices using ESP-NOW and C/C++ coding instead of Tasmota or ESPHome solutions.
 Accessing the sensor information from products like OpenHab and HomeAssistant will be then possible through an MQTT server.